Penticton Vees hosting upcoming games with various local groups to give back to the community - BCHL

-The Penticton Vees Junior Hockey Club “Season of Giving” kicks-off next Wednesday, as that start of many games working with various local groups this holiday season, to help give back to our community.
+The Penticton Vees Junior Hockey Club “Season of Giving” kicks-off next Wednesday, as the start of many games working with various local groups this holiday season, to help give back to the local community.

-When the Vees host the Trail Smoke Eatere Wednesday, they will also be hosting the RE/MAX Coats for Kids night, in support of the BGC Okanagan and SOWINS.
+When the Vees host the Trail Smoke Eaters Wednesday, they will also be hosting the RE/MAX Coats for Kids night, in support of the BGC Okanagan and SOWINS.

 RE/MAX will be on hand to accept donations of new or gently used children’s coats, snow pants, toques, gloves, and boots.
 All month, RE/MAX office is Penticton, Summerland, and Osoyoos have been accepting donations.